Orientation and Student Success Skills

 Integrated Nursing Practice III

 This practical course builds on the theory and practice from Level One and Level Two.
-Through classroom, laboratory, simulation, and other practice experiences, learners will continue to develop and practice comprehensive nursing assessment, planning and develop knowledge and interventions for clients experiencing multiple health challenges.
+Through classroom, laboratory, simulation, and other practice experiences, students will continue to develop and practice comprehensive nursing assessment, planning and develop knowledge and interventions for clients experiencing multiple health challenges.

 Consolidated Practice Experience III

-This clinical experience will introduce learners to community practice and an opportunity to apply and adapt knowledge gained in Level One, Two, and Three within a continuum of care for clients across the lifespan.
+This clinical experience will introduce students to community practice and an opportunity to apply and adapt knowledge gained in Level One, Two, and Three within a continuum of care for clients across the lifespan.
 Students may gain experience through simulation and in a variety of community and residential care agencies and settings.

 Professional Practice IV

-This course is intended to prepare the learner for the role of the Practical Nurse in managing clients with acute presentation of illness.
+This course is intended to prepare the student for the role of the Practical Nurse in managing clients with acute presentation of illness.
 Legislation influencing PN practice, specific professional practice issues and ethical practice pertinent to PN practice in acute care environments will be explored.
 Practice issues that occur across the lifespan will be considered.
 Collaborative practice with other health care team members and specifically the working partnership with RN’s in the acute care setting will be explored.

 Professional Communication IV